Dreyshantel/Dreyshantel/README.md

   ✨ **About Me** ✨

 🌱 I’m a Software Enginnering + DevOps/Cloud Engineer student in Nigeria.
-I have a zeal for learning and constanct improvement.
+I have a zeal for learning and constant improvement.
 In my leisure time i like to:
  - 📖 Read (perhaps a little bit)
  - 🎵 Listen to varieties of music